AndrewCathcart/project-setup/README.md

 It uses [Pipenv](https://docs.pipenv.org/en/latest/) for managing dependencies.

+It;
-It creates a project folder at the specified destination, creates a git repository with the project name, sets the upstream, installs autopep8 through pipenv, commits a README.md, Pipfile & Pipefile.lock before finally opens the project in VSCode.
+- creates a project folder at the specified destination
+- creates a repo on Github
+- clones the Github repo into the project folder
+- installs autopep8 through pipenv
+- creates an empty README.md
+- finally opens the project in VSCode.

 ## Installation
 `git clone "git@github.com:AndrewCathcart/project-setup.git"`